 A specially written PMAC PLC program responds to a status request from the trolley CPU every tenth of a second.
 Five variables are returned and provide the following information:

-- Drive motor encoder position (effectively an odometer reading)

-- Drive motor average velocity
+- Drive motor encoder position (effectively an odometer reading) - Drive motor average velocity

-- Drive Motor status word 1

-- Drive Motor status word 2

-- Steering encoder position

 Figure 3: PMAC arrangement for control of the steering motor.